inkeep/starter-template-inkeep-widgets-react/README.md

 ### Install deps

-We'll use bun for the rest of this example, but should work similarly across `npm`, `yarn`, and `npm`
+We'll use bun for the rest of this example, but should work similarly across `npm`, `yarn`, and `pnpm`

 ``` bash
 bun install